joommf/oommf-extension-dmi-cnv/README.md

 tclsh oommf.tcl pimake distclean && tclsh oommf.tcl pimake upgrade && tclsh oommf.tcl pimake
 ```

+## Examples

+Examples are provided in `.mif` files for the stabilisation of an isolated skyrmion in a confined cuboid (no periodic boundary conditions) and for the stabilisation of a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).

+## Support

+If you require support on installation or usage of this OOMMF extension, you are welcome to raise an issue in our [joommf/help](https://github.com/joommf/help) repository.

 ## How to cite

 If you use this OOMMF extension in your research, please cite it as:

 ## References